vamshi1214/Machine_learning/README.md

-This is just a practice file for my machine learning journey
+This is just a practice folder for my machine learning journey